Unshakable Dreams

 Alisdair looked thunderstruck.
 Jack had stepped on his Achilles heel.
 I was now convinced that Alisdair was free lancing.
 It seemed best to leave well alone.
 If the Minister took him seriously, and raised some embarrassing questions based on his forthcoming encounter with the blither, we had a line of last retreat.

 Alisdair left somewhat diminished in stature.
 We moved to Ron’s room for a cup of tea and a post mortem.
 As could be expected, Jack embarked on a tirade.
-I was prepared to listen; he had clarified the issues and put Alisdair in his place.
+I was prepared to listen, he had clarified the issues and put Alisdair in his place.
 Ron, though, cut him short.
 For once, he dropped his magisterial tone and, reverting to his mannerism of days gone by, said:

 "Shit!"